TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

-The vector on the right-hand side of the identity is equal to the linear combination
+The vector on the left-hand side of the identity is by definition equal to the linear combination

 $$